idbrii/love-shaderscan/readme.md

 * reloads shaders when they're saved
 * include shaders into other shaders
 * handles circular include dependencies
+* output correct filename and line number in errors
 * send uniforms to shaders and ignore unused errors

 ## Reload